Dr. Alexander Eastman

 As a trauma surgeon, surgical intensivist, and EMS physician, Dr. Alexander Eastman has spent over two decades treating and assisting many of the most severely injured patients in North Texas, in close partnership with first responders and law enforcement.

 Since 2004, Dr. Eastman has served as a sworn member of the Dallas Police Department, currently holding the rank of Lieutenant and serving as Chief Medical Officer.
-He also serves as Assistant Medical Director for Dallas Fire-Rescue and as Senior Medical Officer & DHS EMS Medical Director for the U.S. Department of Homeland Security.

 A Fellow of the American College of Surgeons, Dr. Eastman is nationally recognized for enhancing trauma systems, advancing resuscitation care, and advocating for injury prevention as a public health priority.